-Pate's two children were about eight or nine years old when they started receiving matches.
-"It made a difference for both of them for things that they wanted to do," he said, noting that his daughter paid for a $10,000 semester-at-sea program with her savings.
-Now in their late 30s, Pate said, "they're both very committed savers."
+Jacovino recalls her colleague's story about his two children who were about eight or nine years old when they started receiving matches.
+"It made a difference for both of them for things that they wanted to do," she said, noting that her colleague's daughter paid for a $10,000 semester-at-sea program with her savings.
+Now in their late 30s, Jacovino said, "they're both very committed savers."

 Well-thought-out charitable giving is another way to pass along family values.
-Pate described a woman who started a fund that she named Grandma's Foundation.
+Jacovino described a woman who started a fund that she named Grandma's Foundation.

-“You can't go on the board until you're seven years old, but once you're seven you're on the board," Pate said.
+“You can't go on the board until you're seven years old, but once you're seven you're on the board," Jacovino said.
 “And they get lunch at Grandma's house, too."

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.